 Paine Schwartz interweaves sustainability-related considerations throughout our investment lifecycle.
 Our approach emphasizes the considerations that are most relevant to each portfolio company's ability to scale and grow value.

-Sustainability In Our Investment Process
+Sustainability In Our Investment Process PRE-ACQUISITION

-Conducting sustainability diligence to Ensuring that all investments are fully aligned with one identify relevant risks and opportunities and inform sustainability value creation efforts of our two core themes: Productivity and Sustainability
+Ensuring that all investments are fully aligned with one of our two core themes: Productivity and Sustainability and Health and Wellness